Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, in this respect, China still dominates the Asian region with 500 nuclear warheads, a sharp increase compared to 410 in 2023.

-Despite China's worrying increase in the number of nuclear weapons it possesses, analysis shows that the Asian powerhouse is still far behind the United States and Russia - the two countries that hold more than 90% of the world's total nuclear arsenal.
+Despite China's worrying increase in the number of nuclear weapons it possesses, analysis shows that the Asian powerhouse still lags far behind the United States and Russia - the two countries that hold more than 90% of the world's total nuclear arsenal.

 “India, while still considering Pakistan as the primary target of its nuclear deterrence efforts, has increased its focus on longer-range weapons, including those capable of reaching targets across China,” the report said.